TrafficPLANit/PLANitTNTP/README.md

 * Free Flow Travel Time - Not currently used
 * B - alpha value used in BPR function
 * Power - beta value used in BPR function
-* Speed Limit - units may be given in the header or the project notes, assume kilometres otherwise.
-ChicagoSketch uses default of 25 mph instead of this value for Type 3 links
+* Speed Limit - units may be given in the header or the project notes, assume km/h otherwise.
+ChicagoSketch uses default of 25 m/h instead of this value for Type 3 links
 * Toll - Not currently used
 * Link Type (an integer)

-Each row defines a link which is one-way and single-lane.
+For ChicagoSketch and Philadelphia, each row defines a link which is one-way and single-lane.
 In many cases one line defines a link in one direction and a later line defines another link between the same two nodes but in the other direction, but TNTP does not use a directionality property.
+Gold Coast has columns 'critical_speed' and 'lanes'.
+Values corresponding to these have been included in the Java enumeration, but these are not yet used.

+A Java enumeration NetworkFileColumns has been defined to specify the possible roles of each column in the network input file.
+In the TntpMain.execute() method, these are used as keys to a Map whose values are the corresponding columns.

 Trips File (required, name ends _trips.tntp)